Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 total number of empty values in these columns is returned.
 Metric definition does not require additional parameters:
 `params` should not be set.

+Metric is reversible. **By default, `reversed` parameter is set to `true`, i.e. error collection logic is reversed by default.**
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns are non-empty.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns are empty.

 All distinct values metrics are defined in `emptyValues` subsection.

-Metric increment returns `Failure` status for rows where some values in the specified columns are empty.

 ### Completeness Metric

 Calculates the measure of completeness in the specified columns: `(values_count - null_count) / values_count`.
 When applied to multiple columns, total number of values and total number of nulls are used in the equation above.

-All completeness metrics are defined in `completeness` subsection.
 Additional parameters can be supplied:

 * `includeEmptyStrings` - *Optional, default is `false`*.
 Boolean parameter indicating whether empty string values should be considered as nulls.

+Metric is reversible. **By default, `reversed` parameter is set to `true`, i.e. error collection logic is reversed by default.**
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns are non-noll (or non-empty if `includeEmptyStrings` is set to `true`).
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns are null (or empty if `includeEmptyStrings` is set to `true`).

+All completeness metrics are defined in `completeness` subsection.

 ### Sequence Completeness Metric